用户端的介面应有尽可能清晰的提示,确保用户能正确输入,但是不需要多少安全验证,因为再多的安全保护都很容易很删改

 also lock all of the base tables on which those views depend.

-While the locks obtained with a LOCK TABLES statement are in effect,
+While the locks obtained with a

 you cannot access any tables that were not locked by the statement.